Superkikim/nexus_ai-wp-translator/README.md

 **Made with ❤️ for the WordPress community**

-For more information about Claude AI, visit [Anthropic](https://www.anthropic.com/).
+For more information about Nexus AI, visit [Anthropic](https://www.anthropic.com/).